saipraveenkondapalli/leetcode-extension/README.md

 This extension also displays YouTube video solution for the on the sidebar.

 >[!NOTE]
->The extension is not yet published on chrome store because I am working on adding new features.
+> * The extension is not yet published on chrome store because I am working on adding new features.
+> * This project was part of Interview Prep Pro project.
+It is currently being developed separetly with its own custom API.

 > [!IMPORTANT]
 > * This extension fetches the companies list and youtube video solutions data from a custom made API.